WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 ![Delete: The Dishonorable DID Deletion](./images/delete.jpeg)

-**Keywords:** DID delete, reputability
+**Keywords:** DID delete, cthulhu, repudiation, spec compliance, trust

 **Summary:** If a DID method defines off-chain creation and allows update/deactivate operations, those should be provably documented.
-Solely removing the corresponding private key to a publicly resolvable DID neither equates to deactivating nor complying with the DID Core specs.
+Solely removing the corresponding private key to a publicly resolvable DID neither equates to deactivating nor complies with the DID Core specs.

 **Examples:** The ethereum-based DID method, "did:ethr", defines two ways to deactivate a DID.
 According to its specs, deactivation can be done off-chain by removing the private key when a DID has no update on the verifiable data registry.